Upcoming Issues & Calls for Papers

 • Reveal racial capitalism’s impact on artistic practices.

-• Enter into dialogue with existing essays to offer a point of view from a marginalised perspective.
+• Enter into dialogue with existing publications on art/performance and politics to offer a point of view from a marginalized perspective.

-• Offer a textual or audio-visual provocation that invites/necessitates response from a different disciplinary perspective.
+• Offer a textual or audio-visual provocation that invites or necessitates a response from a different disciplinary perspective or from another author.

 Positions